noisebridge/PythonClass/23_logging.md

 - This is good enough to replace print statements in any tiny scripts you do.
 - Now lets send this to a file! `logging.basicConfig(filename='example.log', level='INFO')`
 - Increase the log level to hide our statements.
 Change to `logging.basicConfig(filename='example.log', level='DEBUG')`
+- Note: print statements are acceptable for standard output for application users. basicConfig goes to standard error by default.

 That's a serious advantage, we just turned something that creates extra work (commenting, uncommenting, and removing print statements) to a valuable tool that should remain in the code forever, and we did it in 2 lines of code.